merimak/802_15_4MACperf_datasets/README.md

   adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 }
 ```
-This Poster publication is accepted for publiction at the EWSN 2017.
+This Poster publication is accepted for publiction in the Proceedings of the 2017 International Conference on Embedded Wireless Systems and Networks (EWSN), Uppsala, Sweden — February  20- 22, 2017.

 ##Cite dataset